 The Manifestation of Things and Beings

-With this, individual beings come into the world and then move towards liberation.
-The same happens in the most macro of a level, resulting in the creation of the world and higher divinities.
+With this, individual beings come into the world and then move toward liberation.
+The same happens at the most macro level, resulting in the creation of the world and higher divinities.

-Ego is formed as part of the process, and it is an important tool in an armory.
-This ego is driven by three Gunas: Sattva, rajas, and tamas, which is nourished by an activity of senses and motivated by force of desires.
+The ego is formed as part of the process, and it is an important tool in an armory.
+This ego is driven by three Gunas: Sattva, rajas, and tamas, which are nourished by the activity of senses and motivated by the force of desires.
 These are nothing but the false sense of identity, developed through the formation of mind and mind’s awareness of the body.

 The Bondage and Delusion in Prakriti

 But what suffers then?
 It is the false self or the ego that suffers.
-But this suffering doesn’t stop the self from indulging in its desire driven action, until one point, when this suffering becomes unbearable too.
+But this suffering doesn’t stop the self from indulging in its desire-driven action, until one point, when this suffering becomes unbearable too.
 And this is when the ego turns into spiritualism.
-Otherwise, this ego would not mind to exist in the “reality” for even thousands of years if it could, considering the physical limitations.
+Otherwise, this ego would not mind existing in “reality” for even thousands of years if it could, considering the physical limitations.

 But she is divine at the same time.
 Whoever worships her can seek liberation from bondage through her grace.
 The logic in Hindu dharma is that she is the cause of illusion, and is in a better state to relieve us from bondage.

 The simple answer is no. Shakti is neither male nor female.
 The interpretation is only human, and should not be taken literally.
 One should never consider energy to be female while the self is male.
 The Purusha exists in both males and females and so does Prakriti.
 They are two sides of the same truth and is difficult to impose who is superior to whom.
 But consider this: without energy, the self cannot move, and without the self, the energy does not have any field for its move.
 It can be said, “Prakriti is undivided consciousness (Purusha).”